How to defend against cybersecurity

 Limit Access to Your Network – determining who can access your network starts with setting a strong password and providing different levels of user access.
 Determine who needs access to which areas and whether they need read, write, or edit rights.
 On a home network, this is especially important for securing personal finances.

 Secure Your WiFi – when you give open access to your WiFi, it is an invitation for trouble.
-In addition to being protected with a strong password, it’s best to hide your primary WiFi and provide guests with access on a separate network.
+In addition to being protected with a strong password, it’s best to provide guests with access to a separate network.
 Almost all routers nowadays have an option for a Guest network.

 Taking these actions puts you on the path of network security, but we don’t stop there.